RSS-777/abz_agency/README.md

 * [X] **React Hook Form**: Performant, flexible library for handling forms in React.
 * [X] **Sass**: CSS preprocessor that adds power and elegance to the basic language.
 * [X] **React Helmet Async**: – Manage document head for improved SEO and metadata handling.
-* [X] **gh-pages**: gh-pages – Easy deployment of the application to GitHub Pages.

-### About Deployment and WebPageTest Scores
->My application is deployed on GitHub Pages, which unfortunately limits some server-side optimizations such as advanced caching configurations and image compression settings.
-However, the app fully meets all your requirements except: c.
-Checking the performance on WebPageTest to achieve perfect AAAAAA scores.
-Due to the hosting restrictions, I’m unable to implement some optimizations that affect the WebPageTest grading, but the functionality and overall performance remain solid.
-___
 ### Screenshot
 <div style="display: flex; flex-direction: column;  gap: 8px">
     <div>